Due to COVID-19, CRH will continue working remotely until further notice.

 The North Dakota Rural Community-Based Palliative Care

-increase access to palliative care services in rural
+palliative care services in rural communities.
+Community

-Seven rural communities will be identified to
+Eight rural communities were identified to

 participate in the North Dakota Rural Community-Based

 representatives from rural hospitals, clinics, home